Ann Siang House in the Heart of Singapore: Heritage with a Modern Twist

 How to get to Ann Siang House

 Ann Siang House is located on the outskirts of Chinatown, right next to Club Street.
 It is a 5-minute walk away from the Buddha Tooth Relic Temple and a hop and skip away from the Telok Ayer MRT station.
-If you’re hungry, Maxwell Food Centre is just around the corner, or you are spoiled for choice with the vast array of restaurants and bars in the neighborhood.
 To get around you can either take a taxi, Grab car or catch the MRT.

-A cab from the airport costs just 25 SGD (18 USD) and takes less than half an hour from door-to-door, or you can hop on a shared airport shuttle for 7 USD if you aren’t in a hurry.
+A cab from the airport costs approximately 25 SGD (18 USD) and takes less than half an hour from door-to-door, pre-book your private airport pick up or drop off here, or you can hop on a shared airport shuttle for 7 USD if you aren’t in a hurry.
 Click here to book your Singapore airport shuttle ahead of time, ask them to take you to Ann Siang House or The Scarlet (which is located next door).

-Booking tip: If you are a light sleeper, ask for a workout room on the interior side of the hotel as Pandora’s Garden can get busy during the week.
+Booking tip: If you are a light sleeper, ask for a workout room on the interior side of the hotel.
 Ready to book your stay?
 Click here for current rates and availability at Ann Siang House in Singapore!

 What to do in Singapore